London Passenger Transport Board

 London Passenger Transport Board Tram No 1931 conductors and motormen

-The crew of ex-LCC Tramcar No 1931 and sister car 1908 pictured on what is believed to a Light Railway Transport League tour on the last day of operation, the 5th July 1952.
+The crew of ex-LCC Tramcar No 1931 and sister car 1908 pictured on what is believed to a Light Railway Transport League tour during the last tram week, possibly on the last day.
 Photo taken by J H Price, courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 LPTB tram conductor and motorman London